Welcome to the Enzymedica FAQs page. Here you will find a wealth of information about enzymes, their purposes and uses.

 Avoid fillers such as magnesium stearate, apple pectin and rice starch.
 Looking at the label of a high quality enzyme product, you will find measurement units you may not be familiar with.
 With most supplements, we are used to comparing products based on weight.
 However, with enzymes we are interested in the activity and potency available.
 It is important to recognize that there is no direct relationship between weight and enzyme activity.

 Typical units of measurement include testing methods established by the Food Chemical Codex (FCC).
 The FCC is published by the National Academy Press and is the accepted standard of the U.S. Food and Drug Administration.
 The system for determining enzyme potency used by the American food industry is derived from the FCC.
-This is the only National Standard for evaluation of plant-based enzymes.
+This is the only National Standard for evaluation of vegetarian enzymes.
 This system establishes activity levels and potency for enzymes.
 Where FCC testing methods do not apply, validated industry based assays are used for laboratory analysis.

 When comparing enzyme products make sure enzyme activities are measured using units such as these: